-Areas of assessment include personality, attention-deficit, aptitude/career or disability.
+Areas of assessment include personality, attention-deficit, aptitude/career, or disability.
 The Counseling Center can provide testing for ADA accommodations, ADHD diagnosis and support, and other learning and study problems.
-(Testing usually requires a fee.)
+(There is a charge for community members.)
 If you feel that you may have a disability, first register with the PASS office to learn what options may be available, and what documentation may be needed to obtain accommodations.

 - Workshops & Speakers: By request, the Center will offer workshops to provide information and guidance on dealing with prevalent issues for university students or other personnel.
 Such topics have included topics like drug and alcohol use and abuse, stress management, test anxiety, self esteem, dealing with death, healthy grieving, etc.